farmOS/farmOS/docs/guide/assets/sensors.md

 provides a simple "Listener" sensor type.
 Each sensor asset that is denoted as a listener receives a unique URL with a public and private key that data can be pushed to using standard [HTTP] requests with [JSON]-encoded data.
-Data is stored in the database and is displayed in the sensor asset within farmOS.
+Data is stored in the database and is displayed in graphs and in table format in the sensor asset within farmOS.
+Data can be exported to CSV, or queried via the API (see below).

 The listener module is useful for simple data streams.
 For more complex data, a more customized sub-module may be necessary.